gvwilson/thirdbit/src/fiction/iffy/index.md

 to the painkillers and reconstructives.
 A moment later she began to snore for real.

-She woke to the smell of curried noodles, and for a few disoriented seconds she thought she was back on the *Guinevere*.
+She woke to the smell of curried noodles.
-But no,
-she was still buckled into her chair in the cockpit of the hovercraft.
+For a few disoriented seconds she thought she was back on the *Guinevere*, but she was still buckled into her chair in the cockpit of the hovercraft.
 She took the plate that the expressionless Marine offered her and fumbled with the chopsticks while she waited for her mind to catch up with the rest of her.

-Doctor Johel was gone,
+Doctor Johel was gone.
-but the gently undulating tundra on the screens around her looked the same as it had.
+The gently undulating tundra on the screens around her looked the same as it had.
 Their speed hadn't changed either, she noticed, or their heading.